mrArkwright/cmidid-kerneldriver/README.md

 For synchronization packets the timestamps are calculated and responded (`_applemidi_sync`).

 All outgoing commands are handled by `_applemidi_send_command` which assembles binary packets from `command` structures and sends them over the specified socket.

+##### Alsa event

+Alsa events from connected producers are catched by the `_alsa_input` callback.
+This repackages a `snd_seq_event` to a `MIDIMessage` object and passes this to `RTPMIDISessionSend`.

+This creates the appropriate RTPMIDI packet for each peer:
+* per peer journal
+* differential timestamps

+The content is then passed to `RTPSessionSendPacket` for encapsulation in a RTP packet.

+There information as the ssrc and the rtp payload type is prepended and finally sent from the rtp socket.

 ##cmidid Kernel Module